From tarot readings to Gemini memes, astrology has officially infiltrated work culture

 If there were a starter pack meme for millennial clichés, astrology would be somewhere between avocado toast and fiddle-leaf fig tree.
 On Twitter, you might stumble upon the musings of the Astro Poets or the acolytes of Susan Miller, whose expansive horoscopes draw six million visitors a month.
 On Instagram, you can scroll endlessly through astro memes courtesy of @notallgeminis.
 Bumble’s dating app now lets users sort by zodiac sign, and even Amazon is selling its wares with shopping horoscopes.

 Plenty of media outlets cater to the Scorpio horoscope-starved masses, too.
-At The Cut, Madame Clairevoyant dispenses starry wisdom through weekly readings, published alongside longform journalism.
+At The Cut, Madame Clairevoyant dispenses starry wisdom through weekly readings, published alongside long-form journalism.
 (Just last week, the New York Times, which has never published horoscopes, explained how and why it covers the nonscientific pastime.)

-It was only a matter of time, then, before zodiac signs became part of every-day office culture.
+It was only a matter of time, then, before zodiac signs became part of everyday office culture.
 When Tuakli tweeted her findings about presidential hopefuls’ star signs, it catalyzed a conversation at work the next day.
 A few hours later, Tuakli had started a Slack group with coworkers to dissect the contents of her tweet and “share funny things about astrology.”

 ???????? astrology + the type of coworker you are ???????? (a thread)